Top five checks when your tenant goes on holiday and you have an empty property

 Your landlord insurance policy will have a clause that states how long the property can be vacant before the policy becomes invalid.
 Normally it’s 30 days, so if your tenant is just going on holiday for a week or two that should be fine, but it’s worth checking.
 If you know the property’s going to be empty for more than 30 days, contact your insurer so you can make the necessary arrangements for extending your cover.

-With Your Move we can help provid standard landlord insurance, but also with ‘non-standard’ insurance, for example, unoccupied properties, especially if they are undergoing renovation, you are waiting for a sale, or in probate.
+At Your Move we can help provide standard landlord insurance, but also ‘non-standard’ insurance, for example, for unoccupied properties, especially if they are undergoing renovation, you are waiting for a sale, or in probate.